campfireunion/docs/docs/1.0/creator-tools/tutorials/upgrading-your-characters-and-sets-to-unity-2019.md

 For the most part, characters and sets don't need anything changed in order to work in Unity 2019, they just need to be rebuilt in that version of Unity and uploaded to your Flipside Dashboard.
 You'll notice there's a new bundle file option labelled **Beta - Windows - Unity 2019**.
 This is where you'll need to upload your rebuilt characters and sets.

-Notice too that there's still a **Windows - Unity 2017** option, so that your previous Unity 2017 version can still be used by Flipside Studio's stable release and can still be updated as needed.
-As Flipside Studio adds support for additional platforms such as Android, you'll see additional options appear here at that time, too.
+Notice too that there's still a **Windows - Unity 2017** option, so that your previous Unity 2017 version can still be used by Flipside's stable release and can still be updated as needed.
+As Flipside adds support for additional platforms such as Android, you'll see additional options appear here at that time, too.

 If you want to try the new body physics on your characters, take a look at our [Generating colliders on characters](https://www.flipsidexr.com/docs/2021.1/creator-tools/generating-colliders-on-characters) page in the Flipside user manual.